 It is also important to mention that the midsole provides very balanced cushioning.
 There’s also a Nylon shank for improved stability and support – if you want boots that allow you to be 100% confident in every single step you take, the Bridger really is a great option.
 Just not if you also want to be warm in sub-zero temperatures.

 The Powder Valley boots are great for women who want shoes that are equally good for deep snow and icy surfaces.
-They feature waterproof suede uppers with seam-sealed construction, which means your legs and feet will stay dry and warm even in knee-deep snow.
+They feature waterproof suede uppers with seam-sealed construction, which means they will keep your legs and feet dry and warm even in knee-deep snow.

-On top of that, these boots are also equipped with Vibram Polar Ice outsoles that are specifically designed for superb traction on icy surfaces.
+On top of that, this boot is also equipped with Vibram Polar Ice outsoles that are specifically designed for superb traction on icy surfaces.
 They don’t have particularly deep lugs so you won’t have the best grip on soft terrain, but you definitely won’t slip around on frozen pavements either.

 And they just get better.
 The boots also have Thinsulate synthetic insulation that is known for being very warm and breathable, as well as faux fur lining.
 They do a great job at keeping you warm even in extremely cold weather, and they’re breathable enough that your feet won’t get sweaty or clammy.